you-zhou/notes/dev.md

 * [Flask](https://github.com/pallets/flask) is a microframework for Python based onWerkzeug and Jinja2.
 It’s intended for getting started very quickly and was developed with best intentions in mind.
 * [Diamond](https://github.com/python-diamond/Diamond) is a python daemon that collects metrics and publishes them to Graphite or other backends.
 It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.
 * [Werkzeug](https://github.com/pallets/werkzeug) started as simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility modules.
-It includes a powerful debugger, full-featured request and response
+It includes a powerful debugger, full-featured request and response objects, HTTP utilities to handle entity tags, cache control headers, HTTP dates, cookie handling, file uploads, a powerful URL routing system and a bunch of community-contributed addon modules.

 ## python --version
 If you still see 2.7 ensure in PATH `/usr/local/bin/` takes pecedence over `/usr/bin/`.